rhedgpath/FinalProject/Page2.md

 [This is the high school we all went to or will go to](https://www.fulton58.org/vnews/display.v/SEC/Fulton%20High%20School)

 **We love hanging out and being silly together.
-Makaela, Sydney, and Samantha are pictured below**
+Makaela, Sydney, and Samantha are pictured below.**

 ![sisters](https://github.com/rhedgpath/FinalProject/blob/master/sisters.jpeg)